Xeeynamo/sonic-hybrid-rsdk/README.md

 ## Perform an update

 This guide is useful if you previously played Sonic Hybrid but you want to perform an update.
+Please look at the [commit list](https://github.com/Xeeynamo/sonic-hybrid-rsdk/commits/main) to know more info about the changelog through each update.

 1. [Download](https://github.com/Xeeynamo/sonic-hybrid-rsdk/archive/refs/heads/main.zip) the latest release